HamsaMousa/Simple-Shell/README.md

 The only difference from the real shell's behavior is that here the quotation marks “ “ are also sent to file1.txt.

-To simply send “hello”, you would write:
+To simply send “bonjour”, you would write:

 ![Untitled](README%20Shell%2025d1468364cd478f90ee82540c5a97d1/Untitled%203.png)